 - Compliance with local laws

 FSC Principles

-- 2. Tenure & Use Rights& Responsibilities
+- 2. Tenure & Use Rights & Responsibilities

 - 3. Indigenous People's Rights

-- 4. Community Relations, Worker's Rights & Human Resources
+- 4. Community Relations,

+Worker's Rights & Human

+Resources

 - 5. Benefits from the Forest

 - 6. Environmental Impact

 - 7. Management Plan

 - 8. Monitoring & Assessment

 - 9. Maintenance of High Conservation Value Forests

 - 10. Plantations

-Forest certification is directed towards on-the-ground forest management practices and related procedures.
-Those obtaining forest management certification are responsible for ensuring compliance with the FSC's principles and criteria and they are termed "Resource Managers".
+certification are responsible for ensuring compliance with the FSC's principles and criteria and they are termed "Resource Managers".
 Resource Managers are certified and audited to the FSC's principles of forest stewardship on an annual basis by independent third party auditors accredited by FSC.
-Diagram 2: The FSC Forest Certification Process (Page 5) shows the steps involved in obtaining and maintaining a Resource Manager Certificate.
+Diagram 2: The FSC Forest Certification Process (Page 6) shows the steps involved in obtaining and maintaining a Resource Manager Certificate.